-The programme of the 2018 edition will be released by the end of April.
-In the meanwhile, please have a look to the programme of lectures 2017
+The programme of the 2021 edition will be released by the end of April 2021.
+To have an idea of the topics covered please have a look to the programme of the 2019 edition.

 Want to know more?

-Have a look to the programme of lectures 2016 and download the presentations or watch the video presentation of the lectures.
+Please have a look to the programme of lectures 2019 and download the presentations or watch the video presentation of the lectures.